 OVER SUBSCRIPTION/NON-QUALIFYING EVENTS: Entries will be accepted on a “first come, first served” basis.
 Entries received after the field is complete will be placed on a waiting list in the order received.
 The championship committee reserves the right to move players when desired sites are oversubscribed based upon date of entry.

 CHAMPIONSHIP (GROSS) QUALIFYING PERFORMANCE:

 The NCGA expects all contestants in championship qualifying play to exhibit playing skills that are comparable with their peers.
-Consequently, all non-exempt players who submit an entry for the tournaments listed below must play in a qualifying round in 2015.
-Any player who does not return an 18-hole score during qualifying that is within 10 strokes (NCGA senior events – 12 strokes) of the USGA/NCGA course rating or the highest qualifying score (whichever is higher) will be denied entry into the same event in 2016.
+Consequently, all non-exempt players who submit an entry for the tournaments listed below must play in a qualifying round.
+Any player who does not return an 18-hole score during qualifying that is within 10 strokes of the USGA/NCGA course rating or the highest qualifying score (whichever is higher) will be denied entry into the same event in the following year.

 Public Links Championship (Championship Flight)